SANDIP-BCA/airline-demand-analysis-webapp/README.md

-# ✈️ My First Data Analysis Project!
+# ✈️ Australian Flight Market Analysis - My Internship Test Project

 **Hi!
-I'm looking for internships as a fresher Python developer 👋**
+I'm applying for internships and this is my test project submission 👋**

-This is my airline booking analysis web app that I built to show what I've learned so far!
-It was pretty challenging but really fun to make.
-I'm still learning but I'm proud of how it turned out and excited to learn more in a real internship.

-I used real airline booking data and made it interactive so you can filter by cities and dates - the charts update automatically which I think is really cool!

-## 🎯 What This Project Does

-I made an interactive dashboard where you can explore airline booking data!
-You can:
+I built this web app to analyze airline booking demand trends in Australia.
+It was my first time doing web scraping and API integration - pretty challenging but I learned a ton!

+**What it does:**
+- Scrapes flight booking data from travel websites
+- Uses ChatGPT API to generate insights about market trends
+- Shows interactive charts and filters
+- Analyzes popular routes, pricing trends, and booking patterns

+Still learning but I'm excited about how this turned out!
+Hope it shows I can handle real-world data challenges.

+## 🚀 Key Features I Built

+**Data Collection:**
+- Web scraping to get flight booking data (had to learn BeautifulSoup!)
+- Real-time data from Australian domestic routes
+- Handles errors when websites block scraping

+**AI Integration:**
+- ChatGPT API integration for market insights
+- Automatic analysis of booking trends and patterns
+- AI-generated explanations of what the data means

+**Interactive Dashboard:**
-- **Filter by cities**: Pick departure and destination cities
+- Filter by origin/destination cities
-- **Select date ranges**: Choose which time period to analyze
-- **See popular routes**: Find out which flights people book most
+- Date range selection
+- Real-time chart updates
+- Multiple analysis views (routes, prices, booking patterns)

+**Data Analysis:**
+- Popular route identification
-- **Check price trends**: See how ticket prices change over time
+- Price trend analysis over time
-- **Find busy days**: Discover which days have the most bookings
+- Booking pattern insights (day of week, advance booking time)
+- Airline comparison

-## 💻 What I Learned Building This
+## 🛠️ Technologies I Used

-**Technologies I figured out:**
-- **Python basics**: Writing functions, handling errors, organizing code
-- **Pandas**: Working with data (this was tricky at first!)
+**Backend:**
+- Python (pandas for data, requests for web scraping)
+- BeautifulSoup for HTML parsing
+- OpenAI API for insights generation

+**Frontend:**
+- Streamlit for the web interface
-- **Plotly**: Making interactive charts (way cooler than I expected!)
+- Plotly for interactive charts
-- **Streamlit**: Building web apps (surprisingly easy once I got the hang of it)

-**Skills I developed:**
-- **Problem solving**: Breaking down the project into smaller pieces I could handle
-- **Self learning**: Googling errors and reading documentation (lots of this!)
-- **Code organization**: Making my code readable with comments and functions
-- **User experience**: Trying to make the app easy and fun to use
+- CSS styling for better UI

+**Data Processing:**
+- Real-time data filtering
+- Statistical analysis and aggregations
+- Date/time handling for trends

 ## ✨ Features